Teen gunned down near Chicago's 'Bean' tourist attraction

-CHICAGO (AP) — Chicago’s mayor promised new measures to combat violence after a 16-year-old boy was fatally shot near “The Bean” sculpture in downtown Millennium Park, which is among the city’s most popular tourist attractions.
+CHICAGO (AP) — A curfew banning unaccompanied minors will be implemented to combat violence after a 16-year-old boy was fatally shot near “The Bean” sculpture in downtown Chicago’s Millennium Park, which is among the city’s most popular tourist attractions, city officials said Sunday.

 Police said the teen was shot in the chest at about 7:30 p.m.
 Saturday near the giant, mirrored structure.
 Police didn’t immediately release the teen’s name.